na-na-hi/renget/archive/CharacterProvider-GPT-UPB-1.md

 - - -
 #####
 ##### What is UPB?
-This prompt makes AI to build its output around the User's preferences (User Preference Based).
+This prompt makes AI build its output around the User's preferences (User Preference Based).

 Inside the `Prompt manager` you can modify:
 - Glossary (What words you'd like to appear in the story.
 You can turn it off and delete its mentioning from the JB).